Kiowa County Hall Of Fame

 Dr. Emma Woodrow Davidson

-Dr. Emma Woodrow was born September 26, 1859 in Iowa and came to Hobart in 1901
+Dr. Emma Woodrow was born September 26, 1859 in Iowa and came to Hobart

-Medical school and studied there until they barred women students.
+and Medical school and studied there until they barred women students.
 She then

 entered Kansas City Medical School where she finished and did her internship.